EricLangezaal/PersonalizedCIR/README.md

 ## 2. Preprocessing
 After downloading the data, the JSONL collection needs to be preprocessed for the ANCE dense retrieval tasks.
 The pre-trained ad-hoc search model ANCE is used generate passage embeddings, and is hosted by us on [HuggingFace](https://huggingface.co/3ricL/ad-hoc-ance-msmarco).
 The entire preprocessing can be invoked using the following two Python scripts.
-Note that this can take multiple days to run.
 Make sure to modify the filepaths in both configuration files to correspond to your file system.

+> [!IMPORTANT]
+>  It takes roughly 80 hours with a single A100 GPU to complete these scripts

 ```bash
 python index/gen_tokenized_doc.py --config=index/gen_tokenized_doc.toml
 python index/gen_doc_embeddings.py --config=index/gen_doc_embeddings.toml